 A credit check is required for this loan, but if a parent is denied the loan due to credit the student may then borrow an additional amount of unsubsidized Direct Loan (\$4,000 for freshmen and sophomores and \$5,000 for juniors and seniors).
-There are fees of 4.272 percent with this loan.
+There are fees of 4.276 percent with this loan.
 Interest accrues while the student is enrolled in school and the interest rate is fixed.
-The 2016-17 interest rate will be announced after July 1.
-The 2015-16 interest rate was 6.84 percent Information about how to apply for a Federal Parent PLUS Loan is on our web page at saintmarys.edu/loans.
+The 2017-18 interest rate is 7 percent.
+Information about how to apply for a Federal Parent PLUS Loan is on our web page at saintmarys.edu/loans.